 Further, patients who are expected to require long term MV (who are not excluded by the other criteria listed above) must also be retained.
 A-priori identification and exclusion of such long term MV patients (e.g. those likely to require more than 15 days of MV) substantially reduces the power of the test, leading to needing a sample size orders of magnitude higher to achieve the same power and significance level for the prescribed effect size.

-A minimum sample size of 130 patients per arm is required identify a 25% reduction in the median LoMV, with a power of 80% and one sided significance level of 5%.
+A minimum sample size of 160 patients per arm is required identify a 25% reduction in the median LoMV, with a power of 80% and double sided significance level of 5%.

+However, in the case of a 5% mortality rate difference between the two cohorts, use of the Ventilator-Free-Days outcome metric would allow for a smaller sample size of 130 patients per arm.